Published 2014-01-14.

 This lecture demonstrates unit tests written for both frameworks using similar DSLs.

-With these DSLs, test classes contain should
+With these DSLs, test classes contain should or must

-statements which themselves contain one or more in
+statements which themselves contain one or more in statements.

 If a problem occurs, the error messages are quite helpful.